espressif/esp-now/examples/wireless_debug/README.md

 ## Configuration

-Open the project configuration menu (`idf.py menuconfig`) to configure web server to debug devices through the web pages (Refer to Kconfig file).
+Open the project configuration menu (`idf.py menuconfig`) to configure "ESP-NOW debug monitor Mode" on debug receiver board or "ESP-NOW debug monitored Mode" on monitored devices.

+For debug monitor mode, configure web server to debug devices through the web pages (Refer to Kconfig file).

+For debug monitored mode, post monitored device log to HTTP server (Refer to Kconfig file).

 ## How to Use the Example